Tygo-van-den-Hurk/Snowflake-Hardware/hardware/README.md

 - [The ergogen docs](https://docs.ergogen.xyz/) for any questions about how ergogen works.
 - [Web-based deployments](https://ergogen.ceoloide.com/) for getting a visual impression of what the keys look like.
 - [The ergogen v4 guid I used](https://flatfootfox.com/ergogen-introduction/) for a step by step tutorial.
 - [A website that converts JS CAD to STL](https://neorama.de/).
 This is nice as a JS CAD file isn't useful on its own.
+Though the flake does provide the openJScad package to convert them manually.

 ## Components

 Here are the components I used for my keyboard:

-- Choc key switches
+- Choc key switches;
-- a `pro micro` micro controller
+- a `pro micro` microcontroller;
-- my self made PCB
+- my self made PCB;
+- diodes.